 - Involuntarily leaking urine when you cough, sneeze, laugh or exercise

-- Not making it to the toilet in time when you need to urinate
+- Not making it to the toilet in time to urinate

 - A constant urge to urinate